Spark-Studio-Co/.github/profile/README.md

 ### 🌟 Introduction

-At Spark Studio, nestled in the heart of Kazakhstan's vibrant tech scene, we're not just about writing code; we're about igniting innovation and engineering the future.
+At SAMI, nestled in the heart of Kazakhstan's vibrant tech scene, we're not just about writing code; we're about igniting innovation and engineering the future.
 As a premier IT company, we specialize in crafting cutting-edge solutions that bridge the gap between business needs and technological advancement.

 ### 🌐 What We Do